NVIDIA/NeMo-Guardrails/docs/user_guides/advanced/generation-options.md

 }
 ```

-If the input was blocked, you will get the predefined repose `bot refuse to respond` (by default "I'm sorry, I can't respond to that").
+If the input was blocked, you will get the predefined response `bot refuse to respond` (by default "I'm sorry, I can't respond to that").

 ```json
 {